Sophist-UK/Tranzakt/src/app/Rules/ReadMe.md

 **All** incoming data needs to be validate to confirm that it is valid data.
 Rules encapsulate complicated validation logic in a simple object.

-The `core/app/Rules` directory contains the custom validation rule objects for Tranzakt Runtime.
+For Tranzakt, validation will need to be done in an identical fashion in both browser and server and these objects will facilitate this.

-A matching `admin\app\Rules` directory contains similar validation rule objects for Tranzakt Developer.
+The `app/Rules` directory contains the custom validation rule objects for Tranzakt.

 Rule objects can be created if you execute the `make:rule` Artisan command.